Andrew Crockett, veteran banking official, dies at age 69

-Veteran banker Andrew Crockett, a former head of the Bank for International Settlements and Executive Director of the Bank of England, has died.
+Sept 4 Veteran British banker Andrew Crockett, a former head of the Bank for International Settlements and Executive Director of the Bank of England, has died.
 He was 69.

-Crockett died at his home in California on Monday, the Bank said in a statement released on Tuesday.
+Crockett died at his home in California on Monday, the Bank of England said in a statement released on Tuesday.

 Crockett also held senior positions at the International Monetary Fund in the 1970s and 1980s, and was chairman of the Financial Stability Forum, the predecessor to the Financial Stability Board, between 1999 and 2003.